bluescarni/mppp/doc/integer_benchmarks.rst

 ^^^^^^^^^^^

 This benchmark measures the time needed to compute the dot product of two integer vectors of size :math:`3\times 10^7` containing randomly-generated values.
-The multiply-add primitives of each library are used for the accumulation of the dot product.
-The benchmark is run in a variety of different setups.
+Multiply-add primitives (if available) are used for the accumulation of the dot product.

 .. _integer1_dot_product_unsigned: